cdagnino/cdagnino.github.io/_posts/2016-12-28-gerrymandering-making-maps-with-R-and-Leaflet.md

 ---

-# Gerrymandering: making maps with R and Leaflet

 I'll use `R` and `Leaflet` to present a particularly nasty example of gerrymandering: [our beloved District Four in Illinois](https://en.wikipedia.org/wiki/Illinois's_4th_congressional_district).